yelicoder/Spring-fundamentals/README.md

 ### Overview
 * Dependency Injection
   * Objects define their dependencies (that is, the other objects they work with) only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method
+  * For each bean, its dependencies are expressed in the form of properties, constructor arguments, or arguments to the static-factoryt method.
   * Using Java configuration
   * Using annotations
      * @Autowired